IoTnet Pilot

 • Security: Requires robust protection for the many connected devices and data streams to ensure privacy and security.

-2. The central environment, the so-called IoT network server at SURF.
-There, the IoT devices are registered in a web interface and it is determined where the generated data is sent for processing.
+3. Central environment: the so-called LoRaWAN network server (LNS).
+At IoTnet, this is based on open-source software.
+Here, the sensors are registered via a web interface and it is determined where the received data is sent for processing and visualisation.

 This is what IoTnet can do on and around campus: